Shark Gillnet and Shark Hook sectors

 Stock structure of elephantfish is not known, and populations are considered to constitute a single stock for management purposes.

-Elephantfish are a small component (~3 per cent) of landed catch of the four stocks assessed in this chapter.
-Catch of elephantfish in the SGSHS increased during the 1970s and peaked at almost 120 t in 1985 (Figure 12.4).
-Catch has since declined, and has been relatively stable at around 70 t in recent years.
-Reported catch in 2017–18 in the Gillnet, Hook and Trap Sector (GHTS) and the Commonwealth Trawl Sector (CTS) combined decreased slightly in 2017–18 to 62 t (Table 12.2).
-The level of discarding of elephantfish in the SGSHS is variable and uncertain.
-Castillo-Jordán, Althaus & Thomson (2018) provide an estimated discard rate of 9.1 per cent for 2016 using data from the Independent Scientific Monitoring Program (ISMP).
+Elephantfish is a small component (~2%) of landed catch of the 4 stocks assessed in this chapter.
+Catch of elephantfish in the SGSHS increased during the 1970s and peaked at almost 120 t in 1985 (for catch since 1997, see Figure 12.4a).
+Catch has since declined, and has been relatively stable at around 40–60 t in recent years.
+Combined landings from the Gillnet, Hook and Trap Sector (GHTS), Commonwealth Trawl Sector (CTS) and Great Australian Bight Trawl Sector (GABTS) in 2019–20 was 47 t (Figure 12.4b; Table 12.2).

 Stock status determination